c-sanders/ImageOverlay/README.md

 Invoking this Plugin interactively from within GIMP.
 ----------------------------------------------------

 Start by opening the background image within GIMP.
-Then click on;
+Once this is done, select;

   Image > Craig's Utilities > Overlay Image